mixu/pipe-iterators/readme.md

 works as expected and `input.pipe(myPipeline).pipe(b)` writes to `a` but reads from `a3`.

+Listeners for the `error` event on the stream returned from `pipeline` will receive errors that are emitted in any of the streams in passed to the function.

 ### Checking stream instances

 These functions are like [rvagg/isstream](https://github.com/rvagg/isstream), but they work correctly on Node 0.8.
 The main differences are that 1) the 0.8 core streams from things like fs and child_process are correctly detected and 2) the functions use duck typing (checking for conformance to an API) rather than `instanceof` checks which can be problematic in a browser environment or when using modules that are compatible from an API perspective but do not descend from the native `stream`.